NiklasRosenstein/dumpfilter/README.md

 # dumpfilter

-C-Program to find occurences of search terms in HD-dumps, eg. Useful if you shreddered your recent work and need it back.
+C-Program to find occurences of search terms in dump files that are cluttered with your and other eventually binary data.
+Useful if you shreddered your recent work and need it back.

     Usage: dumpfilter [options] dumpfile search-terms
     Options: